 He Poutama Rangatahi

 Our He Poutama Rangatahi programme connects rangatahi not currently in work, training or employment with job opportunities.
-It has already supported more than 2,500 young people into employment, education or training.
+It has already supported more than 3,100 young people into employment, education or training, with more than 2,200 of those rangatahi moving into jobs.

-Now, as part of our plan to secure our recovery, we’re further expanding the programme, so we can support an extra 300 rangatahi to overcome barriers to work and education and get the skills they need for their future.
+Now, as part of our plan to secure our recovery, we’re further expanding the programme, so we can support almost a thousand more rangatahi to overcome barriers to work and education and get the skills they need for their future.

-We established Apprenticeship Boost to help employers keep and take on new apprentices through COVID-19, creating work opportunities and filling skill gaps as we continue our recovery.
-It has supported over 31,000 people into a trade since it was launched a year ago, backing apprentices and employers to succeed.
-This March, we announced that the programme would be extended to run through to August next year – because it works.
+We established Apprenticeship Boost to help employers take on and keep apprentices through COVID-19, creating work opportunities and filling skill gaps as we continue our recovery.
+The programme has supported more than 40,300 apprentices since it was launched in 2020, backing them and their employers to succeed.
+Last March, we announced that the programme would be extended through to August 2022 – because it works.

-This is on top of our free trades training and apprenticeships initiative, which we also launched last year.
-Already, more than 144,000 people have taken up free training or apprenticeships through the scheme, helping to build the skilled workforce we need for our rebuild.
+This is on top of our free trades training and apprenticeships initiative, which we also launched in 2020.
+Already, nearly 185,000 people have taken up free courses in key skills-shortage areas through the scheme, helping to grow the skilled workforce we need for our multibillion-dollar infrastructure programme and to support our economy.

-We promised to expand Flexi-wage to support more people into work – and we’ve delivered.
+We promised to expand Flexi-wage to support more people into work – and we delivered.
 Flexi-wage is a programme that supports businesses to take on new workers who may need a bit of extra training or support.
-We delivered on our election commitment to expand the programme in February and, since then, more than 4,782 people have been placed into employment.
+We made good on our election commitment to expand the programme last February and, since then, more than 11,190 people have been placed into employment.

 Māori Trades and Training Fund